-- 3. Phones will be answered from 8:00 a.m. until 4:00 p.m. on school days. - 4.
+- 3. Phones will be answered from 8:00 a.m. until 4:00 p.m. on school days.
+Please always leave a message if the phone is not answered so the secretaries can respond when they are available. - 4.
 Generally, students are not allowed to use the school telephones to call home during the day.
 Please don't instruct your students to call you.
 School office personnel will determine if there is a need to contact the parent and will assist students to make the phone calls or call home for the student.